Virginia Governor's Cup

 After a stint of wine study in California, Winn returned to his native Washington, DC to open Michael Mina’s Bourbon Steak DC in 2008.
 There he works with a world-wide wine list featuring affordable finds up to aged first-growth Bordeaux.
 With a passion for teaching, Winn looks forward to staff training at Bourbon Steak as well as outside engagements.

-Dr. Paul Ting
+Paul Ting

-While Paul did not grow up in a culture of wine, he fell in love with wine over three decades ago, when he was stationed near Napa Valley with the United States Air Force.
-A lover of Burgundy, age-able white wines, and Champagne, he is always seeking wine with elegance and depth.
-In addition to enjoying wine, Paul has assisted his wife Joy, a professional winemaker, in the winery and holds a Certificate in Winemaking from the University of California, Davis.
-A lifelong student, Paul is WSET (Wine & Spirit Education Trust) Level 3 certified and a Certified Specialist of Wine (CSW).
-His interests extend to other fermented beverages as well, and he has obtained certifications as a Sake Professional, Sake Scholar, Shochu Advisor, and Cider Professional
+While Paul did not grow up in a culture of wine, he fell in love with wine over three decades ago when he was stationed near Napa Valley while serving in the United States Air Force.
+A lover of Burgundy, age-worthy white wines, and Champagne, he is always in pursuit of wine with elegance and depth.

 Neal Wavra